Fitting Horn DL Ontologies to ABox and Query Examples: A Tale of Simulation Quantifiers and Finite Models: UCQs and CQs

 The first difference arises because of the limited expressive power of \EL and \ELI, which is tightly linked to simulations.
 It is interesting to note that the characterizations for \ALC and \ALCI are in terms of homomorphisms, \emph{not} in terms of bisimulations, which are the counterpart of simulations for these DLs.
 This is related to `second-order effects' which sometimes make it possible to express CQs (or in this case: ABoxes from positive examples) in \ALC and \ALCI, see~\cite{FLW-IJCAI18}.
-The second difference is due to the fact that in contrast to homomorphisms, simulations are not functional, and thus we may have $(a,d_1),(a,d_2)\in S$ for distinct $d_1,d_2$, which we then reconcile via products.
+The second difference is due to the fact that in contrast to homomorphisms, simulations are not functional, and thus we may have $(a,d_1),(a,d_2)\in S$ for distinct $d_1,d_2$, which we reconcile via products.
 The root of the third difference is the non-local nature of simulations.
-As mentioned in the introduction, for example, a reflexive loop must map homomorphically to a reflexive loop, but it may be simulated by an infinite path.
-The example below illustrates why this leads to problems with infinite interpretations.
+For instance, a reflexive loop must map homomorphically to a reflexive loop, but it may be simulated by an infinite path.
+The example below illustrates why this prevents us from using potentially infinite interpretations \Imc in Theorem~\ref{thm:charUCQwithFin}.
 We remark that the third difference is crucial only for the \ELI case.
-For \EL, in contrast, it follows from the technical development in Section~\ref{sect:EL} that the qualifier `finite' can be dropped from Point~2 of Theorem~\ref{thm:charUCQwithFin}.\footnote{See in particular the remark after Theorem~\ref{thm:ELsimPTime}.} \begin{example} Consider the collection $E'$ obtained from the collection $E$ in Example~\ref{ex:elprepforeli} by adding the positive example
+For \EL, in contrast, it follows from the technical development in Section~\ref{sect:EL} that the qualifier `finite' can be dropped from Point~2 of Theorem~\ref{thm:charUCQwithFin}.\footnote{See in particular the remark after Theorem~\ref{thm:ELsimPTime}.} \begin{example} Consider the collection $E'$ obtained from the collection $E$ in Example~\ref{ex:elprepforeli} by adding a third positive example